rdbharti/Kubernetes-Hands-On---Deploy-Microservices-to-the-AWS-Cloud/section-33-Continunous-Integration-Continuous-Deployment/README.md

 This will automatically start the build process.

-### Similarly Create a Pipeline for Entire Organization
+### {Similarly Create a Pipeline for Entire Organization}

+## Continuous Deployment

+1. Making changes in Position-Tracker micro-service

+- Clone the repo
+- Goto File : fleetman-position-tracker\src\main\java\com\virtualpairprogrammers\tracker\messaging\MessageProcessor.java
+- Make Changes in line 35: .withSpeed()
+- Jenkins will automatically detect the change and start the build process.